What Is a Brain Injury Case in Columbia, SC?

 If you were injured in a brain injury in Columbia, South Carolina, you generally have 3 years from the date of injury to file a lawsuit (S.C.
 Code § 15-3-530).
 South Carolina follows a modified comparative negligence rule — you can still recover as long as you are Modified — recover if less than 51% at fault, with your award reduced by your percentage of fault.
 There is no cap on compensatory damages in an ordinary South Carolina injury case.
 Roden Law represents Columbia injury victims on a contingency fee: the consultation is free and there is no fee unless we win.

 Roden Law represents people who have suffered a traumatic brain injury in Columbia, South Carolina and throughout the Midlands — Lexington, Irmo, West Columbia, Cayce, and Forest Acres.
 Brain injuries are often catastrophic and permanent, and we handle every claim on a contingency fee basis: you pay nothing unless we win.
-Roden Law has recovered more than $300 million for injured clients across Georgia and South Carolina and holds a 4.9-star average from hundreds of client reviews.
+Roden Law has recovered more than $300 million for injured clients across Georgia and South Carolina and holds a 4.9-star average client rating.
 Call (803) 219-2816 for a free, confidential case review.

 Why Choose Roden Law for a Columbia Brain Injury Claim